2-Distance Coloring of Planar Graphs with Specific Maximum Degree: Main Result:

-We call $v$ a bad $4$-vertex if $v$ is a $4$-vertex with negative charge after \mbox{applying R1 and R2.} We call $v$ a bad 5-vertex if $v$ is a 5-vertex with negative charge after \mbox{applying R1 and R2.} Note that the neighbors of a $4$-vertex are of degree at least 6 by Lemmas 2.4, 2.5, 2.6 and 2.7 and a $3$-vertex is not adjacent to any $5^-$-vertex by Lemma 2.3.1.
-We say $v'$ is a bad $4$-neighbor of $v$ (resp. bad $5$-neighbor of $v$) if $v'$ is a bad $4$-vertex adjacent to $v$ (resp. $v'$ is a bad $5$-vertex adjacent to $v$). \\
+We call $v$ a bad $4$-vertex if $v$ is a $4$-vertex with negative charge after \mbox{applying R1 and R2.} We call $v$ a bad 5-vertex if $v$ is a 5-vertex with negative charge after \mbox{applying R1 and R2.} Note that the neighbors of a bad $4$-vertex are of degree at least 6 by \Cref{l4}, \ref{l5}, \ref{l6}, and \ref{l7}.
+Moreover, a $3$-vertex is not adjacent to any $5^-$-vertex by \Cref{l3}(\ref{l3p1}).
+We say $u$ is a bad $4$-neighbor of $v$ (resp., bad $5$-neighbor of $v$) if $u$ is a bad $4$-vertex adjacent to $v$ (resp., a bad $5$-vertex adjacent to $v$). \\

-Denote by $\mu(v) $ (resp. $\mu(f)$) the final charge of each vertex $v$ (resp. each hace $f$). \\
+Denote by $\mu(v) $ (resp., $\mu(f)$) the final charge of each vertex $v$ (resp., each face $f$). \\